carolina-blue/quiz-randomizer/README.md

 Questions should be formatted with:
 - Questions as regular text
-- Options labeled as a), b), c), etc.
+- Options labeled as a), b), c), or 1), 2) 3) etc.
 - (Optional) Answer feedback labeled as "Answer Feedback: [text]"

 ## Support

-If you encounter any issues, please submit them on the GitHub Issues page.
+If you encounter any issues, please submit them to Jack Turner on Slack.

-## License

-This software is provided as-is under the MIT License.